Flowering Time Spring

 Wildlife Butterflies (Sara Orangetip), moths, insects

-Milk Maids need to be treated gently in the wild and the garden as it easily bruises.
+Milkmaids must be treated gently in the wild and the garden as they easily bruise.
 It will not die as it is hardy, but it may result in reduced blooms.
 That extra attention is worth the effort.
 It is a beneficial plant for early pollinators and a delight to come upon when not much else is in bloom.